New consoles boost Christmas sales at retailer Game

 Chief Executive Martyn Gibbs said two new games consoles, both released in November, had helped boost sales during the festive period.

-"This strong overall performance for our second peak trading period was driven by our ability to capitalize on the hugely successful launches of Microsoft's Xbox One and Sony's PlayStation 4," he said.
+"This strong overall performance for our second peak trading period was driven by our ability to capitalise on the hugely successful launches of Microsoft's Xbox One and Sony's PlayStation 4," he said.

 "This was supported by the release of well-received new games, significant growth in online and digital sales and the continued success of our pre-owned games offering."